Medicare Advantage (Part C) plans

-What are Medicare Advantage plans
+What are Medicare Advantage (Part C) plans?

 What are the benefits of Medicare Advantage plans compared to Original Medicare?